Leioheterodon geayi

-Leioheterodon geayi, commonly known as the Madagascan speckled hognose snake, the speckled hognose snake or Geay's hognose snake, is a species of mildly venomous snake in the family Lamprophiidae.
+Leioheterodon geayi, commonly known as Geay's hognose snake, the Madagascan speckled hognose snake, and the speckled hognose snake, is a species of mildly venomous snake in the family Lamprophiidae.
 The species is native to southwestern Madagascar.

 Etymology

 The specific name, geayi, is in honor of French naturalist Martin François Geay (1859-1910) who collected the type specimen.

+Habitat

+The preferred natural habitats of L. geayi are forest, savanna, and sandy areas, but it has also been found in pastures and villages.

 Description

 L. geayi can grow to a total length (including tail) of 90–140 cm.

 It is an opisthoglyphous ("rear-fanged") snake, having a pair of enlarged teeth at the rear of each maxilla (upper jaw).

+Behavior

+L. geayi is terrestrial and diurnal.